llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           directive" below), select each loop nest's outermost `loop` constructs on which `worker` and `vector` clauses are permitted.
 A more sophisticated analysis might be employed in the future.
-        * Currently, Clang might misbehave when a `loop` construct receives an implicit `worker` clause and appears within a `parallel` construct that has a `num_workers` clause with a non-constant expression.
     * For now, if none of these clauses appear (explicitly or implicitly), then a sequential loop is produced.
 * Supported data attributes and clauses